What Is Another Name For A Trapezoid

 Defining the Trapezoid/Trapezium

 Let's delve deeper into the definition of a trapezoid, or trapezium, to solidify our understanding.
-As mentioned earlier, the defining characteristic of this quadrilateral is the presence of at least one pair of parallel sides.
+Consider this: as mentioned earlier, the defining characteristic of this quadrilateral is the presence of at least one pair of parallel sides.
 These parallel sides are called the bases of the trapezoid, and they can be of different lengths.
 The other two sides, which are not parallel, are known as the legs or lateral sides.

 The Etymology of Trapezoid and Trapezium